-How wholly unfair was my judgment and ignorance.
+How wholly unfair were my judgment and ignorance?
 While it is true that Thailand and Vietnam happen to reside on the same continent… they feel worlds away.
-With only two countries separating them, Cambodia and Laos, Thailand and Vietnam couldn’t be any more different from one another.
+With only two countries separating them, Cambodia and Laos, Thailand, and Vietnam couldn’t be any more different from one another.

 Visiting Thailand and Vietnam as a Solo Female Traveler; Which is Better?

 Although both countries are found in Southeast Asia and seem to be geographically close together, does it mean that they treat solo travelers the same?
 Are both Thailand and Vietnam safe to visit as a solo female traveler?

 My Personal Experience as a Solo Female Traveler in Thailand

 Arriving in Thailand was a whirlwind of excitement.
 I was finally leaving the cold European weather behind and arriving in a country that I wouldn’t need to dress in layers to stay warm.
 I made the 10+ hour journey from Kraków to Bangkok where I would spend weeks traveling throughout the country and visiting three different cities – Bangkok, Chiang Mai, and Phuket.